timoklein/neural_citation/README.md

 * Remove 1 data sample throwing regex error.
 * Remove 161670 context samples where information was missing/could not be parsed from files.
 * This leaves 502353 context - citation pairs with full information.
-* Vocabulary contexts after processing: 60552.
+* Context vocabulary size after processing: 120767.
-* Vocabulary titles after processing: 31605.
+* Title vocabulary size after processing: 64128.
+* Number of citing authors: 28582.
+* Number of cited authors: 174241.